Creating a Personal Blueprint for Health and Happiness

 Thank God for social media.
 I’m very private.
 We don’t go out to a lot of parties or out with other people.
 When I do, I put aside distractions and completely focus on the people I’m with.
 Since I can only do that with a few people, I stay connected to media.
-I spend some time every morning on my Twitter account [she has a 500,000 Followers].
-I can’t know them all , but at least I feel like I can touch their lives.
+I spend some time every morning on Twitter.
+I can’t know them all, but at least I feel like I can touch their lives.

 I’ve written three books.
 My first was Healthy Living Inside Out.
-Then I wrote Mariel’s Kitchen, a cookbook (check out the Vegetable Paella or the gluten-free “Blisscuits” she invented for a cancer sufferer).
+Then I wrote Mariel’s Kitchen, a cookbook (check out the Vegetable Paella or the gluten-free “Blisscuits”).
 But my favorite was Finding My Balance.
 I wrote it in journal form, then faxed it to a collaborator who put structure to it.
-It can be used for self-help, but it’s also very personal
+It can be used for self-help, but it’s also very personal.

 Lady Brett in the Sun Also Rises.
 She’s complicated, crazy, kind of messed up, but compelling all at once.
 I’d love to play her in a serious movie.
 I’d be perfect.

-You can find Mariel online at http://www.thewillingway.com, as a curator for OPEN SKY http://www.opensky.com and on Twitter @MarielHemingway or her official facebook site Mariel Hemingway Official fan book page.
+You can find Mariel at The WillingWay, as a curator for OPEN SKY, on Twitter @MarielHemingway, or on Facebook.

 January 30, 2013